-What we eat and drink on a daily basis has a direct effect on the color of our teeth.
-It’s common knowledge that more intense colored beverages are likely to stain teeth, such as black coffee and red wine, but even lighter colored beverages can promote staining.
-It is the chromogens in food and beverages that cause stains – intensely pigmented molecules that adhere to tooth enamel.
+What we eat and drink daily directly affects the colour of our teeth.
+It’s common knowledge that more intense coloured beverages are likely to stain teeth, such as black coffee and red wine, but even lighter-coloured drinks can promote staining.
+The chromogens in food and beverages cause stains – intensely pigmented molecules that adhere to tooth enamel.
 Foods that are higher in acid cause discoloration of teeth by breaking down tooth enamel and increasing the effect of chromogens.
-Since what we consume has the biggest impact on our pearly whites, we present the Top Ten culprits that stain teeth.
+Since our consumption significantly impacts our pearly whites, we present the Top Ten culprits that stain teeth.

-- Black Coffee – Combat the staining affect from the tannins and acidity by adding milk and cream.
+- Black Coffee: Combat the staining effect from the tannins and acidity by adding milk and cream.

-- Wine – It is the tannins, acid and chromogens that cause stains from red and white wine.
+- Wine: The tannins, acids, and chromogens cause red and white wine stains.

-- Soy sauce – Great with sushi, but the deep-colored sauce sticks to your teeth, causing stains.
+- Soy sauce: Great with sushi, but the deep-coloured sauce sticks to your teeth, causing stains.

-- Soda Drinks – It is the acidity, sugars, and chromogens in carbonated beverages that promote staining, including light-colored beverages.
+- Soda Drinks: It is the acidity, sugars, and chromogens in carbonated beverages that promote staining, including light-coloured drinks.

-- Sports Drinks – Again, it is the high acidity that softens the tooth enamel, leading to easier staining.
+- Sports Drinks: The high acidity softens the tooth enamel, leading to easier staining.

-- Candy – Any sweets that change the color of your tongue will stain your teeth due to the coloring agents.
+- Candy: Any sweets that change the colour of your tongue will stain your teeth due to the colouring agents.

-Now, we’re not saying to cut out these foods and beverages from your diet as some have proven health benefits, however, you may want to ease up on the quantities.
-To avoid staining your teeth with such produce, always have a sip of water or chew sugarless gum after consuming.
+We’re not saying to exclude these foods and beverages from your diet as some have proven health benefits.
+However, you may want to ease up on the quantities.
+To avoid staining your teeth with such produce, always sip water or chew sugarless gum after consuming.
 Another trick is to use a straw when drinking sodas and juices.
 Though not the best idea when it comes to wine and coffee.
-Best tip of all, brush your teeth properly, floss and have professional dental cleanings twice a year to remove hardened tartar and stubborn stains.
+The best tip of all, brush your teeth properly, floss, and have professional dental cleanings twice a year to remove hardened tartar and stubborn stains.
 Staying away from tobacco products is probably a good idea too!